 Is Martha’s Vineyard a meaningful destination for multigenerational Black travelers?

 Savoring flavors while chatting with Chef Ting at Black Joy Kitchen, I was instantly reminded of my childhood Sunday dinners with my grandmother.
 Years ago, my grandmother and her sister brought my great-grandmother to Martha’s Vineyard for the first time.
+More than a vacation, the trip felt like a rite of passage for Black women looking for peace, alignment, and belonging.

-More than a vacation, the trip felt like a rite of passage for Black women looking for peace and alignment.
-Martha’s Vineyard has been that place for generations, a place where history and healing come together.
-In so many ways, I felt like I was walking in her footsteps, finding peaceful joy in the same places where she once stood.
+Martha's Vineyard has been that place for generations; where Black history, healing, and connection come together.
+In so many ways, I felt like I was walking in my great-grandmother’s footsteps, finding peaceful joy in the same places where she once stood.
+This wasn’t just travel; it was Black heritage, and it mattered.

 This wasn’t just travel; it was Black heritage, and it mattered.